TheSpaceDevs/Tutorials/tutorials/getting_started_SNAPI.md

-# Launch Library 2 FAQ
+# Getting started with the Spaceflight News API